 · Noise pollution

-Whether it was Road, sea and air, transport create noises that not only could harm people but also the wildlife, airplane has an impact on the various bird species that reside close to airports small things that we don’t notice that effect the eco-system day by day.
+Whether it was Road, sea and air, or transport create noises that not only could harm people but also wildlife, the airplane has an impact on the various bird species that reside close to airports small things that we don’t notice that affect the eco-system day by day.

 · Waste

-Many of logistics procedures leaves behind a lot of waste, like unwanted goods, old container, empty warehouses, to access packing materials.
-All of these are considered waste that consume space on our plant, and some that are not disposed properly that pollute.
+Many logistics procedures leave behind a lot of waste, like unwanted goods, old containers, and empty warehouses, to access packing materials.
+All of these are considered waste that consumes space on our planet, and some that are not disposed of properly pollute.

 Now how can green logistics help climate change?